MarkLehoczky/gherkin-processor/README.md

 # GHERKIN PROCESSOR

-A Python package that converts Gherkin scenarios into Python dataclass objects.
-It offers flexible conversion with strict or relaxed validation of the Gherkin syntax.
+**Gherkin Processor** is a Python package that processes Gherkin files into Python *dataclasses*.
+It provides utilities for validating, processing, and saving Gherkin scenarios in both text and JSON formats.

 ---